 A. Addendum for Facility Contract Agreements (PDF, 493 KB): Use this agreement when utilizing a facility's contract for event space rental

 B. Caterer Contract (PDF, 509 KB): Use this contract to address tax, liability, and contract terms and conditions.

 C. Performer and Service Provider Contract Matrix (PDF, 479 KB): This document will help you determine the type of contract, payment method, and insurance requirements needed when hiring entertainers and small service providers.
 Use the agreements below to address tax, liability, and contract terms and conditions.
 A contract may be used for multiple event, as long as a scope of work is attached for each event.

 C.c.
 Services Provider Contract (PDF, 522 KB): Use for small services such as massage, henna, face painting, spa services, pedicures, manicures only.
 For consulting services use the Independent Consultant Agreement (see below).

 C.d.
 Service Provider Contract for Graphic Design or Videography (PDF, 533 KB) (Please use either the Independent Consultant Agreement or the IT Professional Services Agreement when engaging a web designer.)

-Note: All final search firm agreements must be approved by Human Resources.
+Note: All final search firm agreements must be approved by Human Resources and Procurement.
 The authorizing party must retain a copy of this contract.
-In addition, forward a copy of this agreement, completed and signed by the contractor and university representatives, along with all relevant attachments, to Allan Bishop, Associate Vice President for Human Resources, Division of Human Resources, 337 Pine Tree Road, Ithaca, NY 14850.
+In addition, forward a copy of this agreement, completed and signed by the contractor and university representatives, along with all relevant attachments, to both of the following individuals:

 Service Provider Questionnaire and Evaluation Worksheet may be required.
 Consult Paying for Services flowchart.